michalCapo/toggl-wrapper/README.md

 ## Commands
 - `yarn start`: run app in development mode
-- `yarn build`: build packages for windows and linux (use electron packager)
+- `yarn pack`: build packages for windows and linux (use electron packager)
-- `yarn dist`: build packages for your platform (use electron builder)
+- `yarn build`: build packages for your platform (use electron builder)